Microsoft Performance Standard

 - If you have a significant CSP footprint in the indirect program, you could have much greater margins and be doing much better financially in the Direct-bill program.

 As with many Microsoft announcements over the years, this one takes some thought and evaluation.
 What we hear time and again is that reinvestment of capital into your business in the form of automation can significantly help your business achieve scale, then accelerate growth.
-That has never been clearer for direct bill CSPs as it is now, which should pave the way for an even more successful 2021.
+That has never been clearer for CSP direct bill partners as it is now, which should pave the way for an even more successful 2021.